nibmz7/basic-http-server/README.md

 ## About

 Trying to learn C by doing.
 This is an attempt on a very basic http server that serves static files out of a directory.
+- Uses non-blocking io sockets and edge-triggered polling with epoll.

 ## Usage